m-sadkowski/Polibox/README.md

 # POLIBOX

-POLIBOX is a comprehensive platform designed to assist students of Gdańsk University of Technology (PG).
+POLIBOX is a comprehensive platform designed to assist students of Universities of Technology.
 This project, built using Django, provides various resources and tools to facilitate the academic journey of students.

 ## Table of Contents